 Managers can powerfully fill a facilitating and coordinating role in large organizations supporting multiple products.
 They can also use the power of their position, and potentially their access to corporate resources, to serve the Scrum of Scrums and MetaScrum in resolving urgent impediments.
 If an impediment such as friction with an external supplier is holding up the Sprint, the MetaScrum may escalate to management to ask their support in resolving the issue.

-A manager can also fill the role of Firewall to run interference against stakeholders who would interfere with the team.
+A manager can also fill the role of a Firewall (see Firewall) to run interference against stakeholders who would interfere with the team.
 Again, this is traditionally a ScrumMaster responsibility, but managers might be more effective at managing this problem when it involves parties outside the company.

 A handful of additional management roles may take stations leading Birds of a Feather groups, particularly with respect to the traditional activity of career growth.
 Such managers close to the teams may deal with personnel development and salary administration.

 ✥ ✥ ✥